 Independent Living Fund (ILF) Scotland Information

-Following the closure of the UK Independent Living Fund (ILF) on 30th June 2015, the Scottish Government established a new organisation, Independent Living Fund (ILF) Scotland, to administer ILF for existing recipients of the fund in Scotland.
+Following the closure of the UK Independent Living Fund (ILF) on 30 June 2015, the Scottish Government established a new organisation, the Independent Living Fund (ILF) Scotland, to administer payments for existing recipients of ILF in Scotland and in Northern Ireland.

 Next steps